oliviawestmacottssw/SSW.Rules.Content/rules/dones---do-you-show-quality-control-with-checked-by-xxx/rule.md

 ---

-When you get your task done, you should carefully check each item in the email task and make sure it's qualified.
-For some tasks, you need someone to check it again for you before you send the "Done" email.
+​​When you get your task done, you should carefully check each item in the email task and make sure it's qualified.
+For some tasks, you need someone to check it again for you before you send the "Done​" email.